Musicals101.com

 b.
 April 8, 1943 (Buffalo, NY) - d.
 July 2, 1987 (Tuscon, Arizona)

 Bennett's innovative Ballroom (1978) displeased critics and closed in a matter of weeks, but his stylish Dreamgirls (1981) overcame a rocky reception to become a long-running hit.
 The next six years brought a series of personal and professional heartaches, all exacerbated by Bennett's drug use and bisexual promiscuity.
-His marriage to ACL star Donna McKechnie ended in divorce, he abandoned the musical Scandal in mid-workshop, and gave up directing the long-awaited Chess when he was diagnosed with AIDS.
-Withdrawing from the public eye, Bennett tried to keep his illness a secret until his death at age 44.
+After his marriage to ACL star Donna McKechnie ended in divorce, he abandoned the musical Scandal in mid-workshop, and was forced to give up directing the long-awaited Chess when he was diagnosed with AIDS.
+Withdrawing from the public eye, Bennett tried vainly to keep his illness a secret until his death at age 44.

 Bennett, Robert Russell